NHS-funded surf therapy to boost wellbeing

 And Melissa Scott, team leader of Bournemouth and Christchurch child and adolescent mental health services, says this scheme builds on the very strong link between mental and emotional wellbeing and physical activity.

 The Wave Project has run similar sessions on the Cornwall and Devon coasts for the past few years, part funded by the Cornwall and Isles of Scilly Primary Care Trust and with support from charities such as the Big Lottery Fund and BBC Children in Need.

 And two local doctors, Laura Bond and Sarah Colpus, who volunteer there, recently presented research on the project at the British Association of Sports and Exercise Medicine Conference.

-They looked at more than 100 questionnaires filled in by young people before and after the surfing course.'New challenges'
+They looked at more than 100 questionnaires filled in by young people before and after the surfing course.

 Taking into account feedback from parents and carers, they found the majority felt their confidence, self-esteem and wellbeing had improved after the course.
 And parents and people who referred the children said they seemed more engaged in school and had improved behaviour.

 Dr Bond said: "Having volunteered with the Wave Project this year, we have seen first hand the really positive impact that the project has on young people who are referred to it.